32 Snot’s People

 ‘I said Gunnedah, a day’s drive north of Sydney, ’I repeated, raising my voice.

 ‘There’s no need to shout.
 I can hear you O. K. I’m just sorry to hear you sprung from some back of beyond, middle of nowhere, nobody quite knows ,armpit of a place filled with zombies.
-Dead.
+A dead zone.
 Is that where the sign says, ‘Welcome to Gunnedah.
 Beware of the Dog.’

-‘A lot of smart people have come out of Gunnedah. ’‘I’m sure the smarter they are, the faster they come out.’
+‘A lot of smart people have come out of Gunnedah.’

 ‘That’s up to you, isn’t it?’